blind-computing/blind-computing-archive/README.md

 ## How to Contribute

-  If you're a programmer, you're allreadty in the right place.
+  If you're a programmer, you're allready in the right place.
 Currently, the site uses the _php-rewrite_ branch to get its files, as we are rewriting it.
 This will change in the future, so please submit a pull request if you find that this readme is out of date.

 ### List of Branches